joekreu/basic_pcp/PARSING.md

 > _Note:_ _Token insertion_ is also used in another sense in connection with
 > parsing, namely for _error recovery_.
 This is not considered here.

-Generally, precedence climbing parsing of expressions can be controlled in one of the following two ways (other ways might exist):
+Precedence climbing parsing can be controlled in one of at least two ways:

-1. An operator has a _precedence_ (in the specific sense, i.e., a number) and an _associativity_ (one of the two values: _left_ or _right_).
+1. An infix operator has a _precedence_ (in the specific sense, i.e., a number) and an _associativity_ (one of the two values: _left_ or _right_).
 In some settings, _none_ can be a third possible value of _associativity_ (associative use of operator is not allowed).
 2. _Binding powers_: An infix operator has a _left_ and a _right_
 _binding power_, denoted by _lbp_ and _rbp_.
 Initially, prefix operators have
 only an _rbp_ and postfix operator have only an _lbp_.
 Binding powers are